adamfeuer/starcat-wifi-shield/README.md

 [Arietta SAM9G Linux module](http://www.acmesystems.it/arietta).

-The purpose of this shield is to connect the Arduino Due to the Internet via a USB connection to Debian Linux running on the wifi-enabled Arietta board.
+The purpose of this shield is to connect the Arduino Due to the Internet via a USB connection to Linux running on the wifi-enabled Arietta board.

 Eventually I would like to get OpenWRT running on this board instead of Debian, so users can run a software stack similar to the [Arduino Yún](http://arduino.cc/en/Main/ArduinoBoardYun?from=Products.ArduinoYUN).